A happy couple smiles and embraces in a wooded area.

 Types of credit

-Revolving credit: As the name implies, revolving credit is an ongoing type of credit.
-In other words, it’s a line of credit that you can borrow against as often as you’d like if you pay at least the minimum amount due on your bill and remain within your credit limit.
+Revolving credit: When you open a revolving credit account, the lender allows you to borrow continuously up to a set amount of money, your credit limit.
+If you reach that limit, you have to repay a portion of your balance to restore your available credit before you can borrow from the credit line again.
+In other words, a revolving credit account is a line of credit that you can borrow against as often as you’d like if you pay at least the minimum amount due on your bill and remain within your credit limit.
 Credit cards are a common form of revolving credit.

 How does credit work?

-According to the Consumer Financial Protection Bureau, your credit score is a three-digit number that helps lenders predict your future credit behavior using the information in your credit report.
+According to the Consumer Financial Protection Bureau, your credit score is a three-digit number based on information in your credit report.
 Your credit score uses your past activity and habits as a borrower to determine your credit risk, or how likely you are to pay your debt on time.
+Credit scoring agencies may focus on different aspects of your credit report, so you typically have several different credit scores.

 Why do you need credit?

 Your credit history plays a key role in your overall financial well-being.
 A good credit history shows lenders and others that you’re responsible and trustworthy, making it easier to open a new credit account.
+Keep in mind that different credit products may require different credit scores.
 You might need credit in order to access the following:

 Credit cards

-When you apply for a new credit card, the credit card company typically performs a hard credit check.
-Good credit may give you more card options on better terms, like a higher credit limit and a lower annual percentage rate (APR).
-Some cards don’t always require a credit score.
+When you apply for a new credit card, the credit card company typically performs a hard credit check, which means they view your credit file.
+Good credit may give you more card options with better terms, like a higher credit limit and a lower annual percentage rate (APR).
+If your credit score isn’t as high as you’d like it to be, or you haven’t yet started building credit history, don’t panic.
+Some credit cards don’t always require a credit score.

 Did you know?